mobotsar/stratagem/meta/design_notes.md

 - `x` where x is just the path to some L source to interpret.
 - `--oneshot` does the thingy. you know.
 Depends on `source`.
 Excludes `--repl`.
 - `--repl` the opposite of `--oneshot`.
 Excludes `--oneshot`.
 - `--reduction x` where x is some valid reduction strategy.
-I think there are 4 I want to support, but I don't remember what they're all properly called at this time.
+I think there are 4 I want to support, call-by-value, call-by-name, normal order, and applicative order.
+Options for those being "value", "name", "normal", and "applicative".
 - `--stgm x` where x is the path to a stgm file.
 - `--rc x` where x is the path to an rc file.
 Overrides any found during the in-directory search.
 - `--create x` creates a new directory, x, and populates it with x.stgm and x.rc files, as well as a source file, containing a pure lambda hello world, called hello.x, where x is whatever you want to call your language.
 Excludes all other options